 The Board sets broad policies for the Trust and may appoint Trust officers.
-The Board oversees the performance of the Adviser and the Trust's other service providers.
-As part of its oversight function, the Board monitors the Adviser's risk management, including, as applicable, its management of investment, compliance and operational risks, through the receipt of periodic reports and presentations.
+The Board oversees the performance of the Adviser, the Sub-Advisers, and the Trust's other service providers.
+As part of its oversight function, the Board monitors each of the Adviser's, Strive's, and Angel Oak's risk management, including, as applicable, its management of investment, compliance and operational risks, through the receipt of periodic reports and presentations.
 The Board has not established a standing risk committee.
 Rather, the Board relies on Trust officers, advisory personnel and service providers to manage applicable risks and report exceptions to the Board in order to enable it to exercise its oversight responsibility.
 To this end, the Board receives reports from such parties at least quarterly, including, but not limited to, investment and/or performance reports, distribution reports, Rule 12b-1 reports, valuation reports and internal controls reports.
 Similarly, the Board receives quarterly reports from the Trust's chief compliance officer ("CCO"), including, but not limited to, a report on the Trust's compliance program, and the Independent Trustees have an opportunity to meet separately each quarter with the CCO.
 The CCO typically provides the Board with updates regarding the Trust's compliance policies and procedures, including any enhancements to them.
-The Board expects all parties, including, but not limited to, the Adviser, service providers and the CCO, to inform the Board on an intraquarter basis if a material issue arises that requires the Board's oversight.
+The Board expects all parties, including, but not limited to, the Adviser, the Sub-Advisers, service providers and the CCO, to inform the Board on an intra-quarter basis if a material issue arises that requires the Board's oversight.